How Our Dependence on Social Networks Increases Anxiety

 Our addiction to our smartphones and other devices has led many of us to become obsessive checkers.
 We check while waiting in line, in meetings, while spending time with family, when we are driving, while hanging out with friends, when we’re eating dinner.
 It truly is non-stop and has become a reflex.
 With any unpreoccupied moment that we could be using to be mindful and present in our own thoughts, we instead absorb ourselves into our social networks, emails and work.

-An APA news release reports that, “On a 10-point scale, where one is ‘little or no stress’ and 10 is ‘a great deal of stress,’ the average reported overall stress level for constant checkers is 5.3, compared with 4.4 for those who don’t check as frequently.
+The APA news release reports that, “On a 10-point scale, where one is ‘little or no stress’ and 10 is ‘a great deal of stress,’ the average reported overall stress level for constant checkers is 5.3, compared with 4.4 for those who don’t check as frequently.
 Among employed Americans who check their work email constantly on their days off, their reported overall stress level is even higher, at 6.0.”

 Our Technological Reliance is Hurting our Wellness